AdobeDocs/analytics.en/help/admin/admin/conversion-var-admin/merchandising-evars.md

 For the Product Finding Method, the best practice for setting a merchandising eVar's expiration should be setting it equal to

-* EITHER the amount of time that a product is held in a site's shopping cart before the site automatically removes it from the cart
+* EITHER the amount of time that a product is held in a site’s shopping cart before the site automatically removes it from the cart (e.g. 14 days, 30 days, etc.)
 * OR when the purchase event takes place.

 With either setting, any products that a visitor purchases have the order/unit/revenue credit allocated to the merchandising eVar values that the products were bound to at that time.